 Please refer to our people for more information on who we are and how we can assist with claiming foreign tax credits in your income tax return.

-We offer a no obligation 30min free consultation where we can discuss
+We offer a free no obligation consultation where we can discuss

 - your tax situation and requirements and whether you are eligible to claim foreign tax credits in your income tax return;